If you've been referred to this page directly from another site, please check out the links and information on Feline Diabetes on Binky's main page.

 3.)
 They have been asked for information but have claimed that information is not available (question: how did they calculate the numbers on the label?); or

-You will have to make your own decision about whether you want to give your business to a company that does not make it easy for you to make informed decisions about whether their product is appropriate for your cat.
+4.)
+They have been asked for information and refused to provide it.
+(An amazing number of companies have adopted the philosophy that this information is classified, and you, the consumer, have no "need to know".)You will have to make your own decision about whether you want to give your business to a company that does not make it easy for you to make informed decisions about whether their product is appropriate for your cat.

 Because current U.S. labeling laws permit it.
 If you think that pet food companies should not be permitted to tell you, the customer, that what's in pet food is none of your business, please take a moment to contact the FDA and let them know what you think!
-Information on how to do this is at Lynette's Pet Food Crusade
+Information on how to do this is at Lynette's Pet Food Crusade.

 In praise of good citizenship, I present: Binky's Honor Roll!